jembi/JeMPI/documentation/architecture.md

 **Input:**

-Data coming from the the JeMPI_AsyncReciever.
+Data coming from the the JeMPI_AsyncReciever service.\
 Kafka topic: \_TOPIC_PATIENT_ASYNC_PREPROCESSOR="JeMPI-async-etl"\*

 **Output:**

-The resulted data will sent to the JeMPI*Controller.It will be stored in the Kafka topic: \_TOPIC_PATIENT_CONTROLLER="JeMPI-patient-controller"*
+Data transformed into JSON will sent to the JeMPI_Controller.
+It will be stored in the Kafka topic: \_TOPIC_PATIENT_CONTROLLER="JeMPI-patient-controller"*

 Example or a Kafka message coming from the patient controller topic: